Abcdaire

 S for Shoe

 Fashion and surrealism.
-If, as André Breton invited us to do, we indulge in automatic writing, allowing our hand to move on its own by photographing the thought that is in our head, here they are, right in front of us: fashion and surrealism, indeed.
+If, as André Breton invited us to do, we let ourselves go to automatic writing, allowing our hand to move on its own, photographing the thoughts that go through our heads, here they are, right in front of us: fashion and surrealism, in fact.

 V for Veils